aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ansible_httpapi_validate_certs: false # (6)!
 ```

-1. The Ansible host must use eAPI via HTTPS
+1. The Ansible host must use eAPI
 2. Network OS which in this case is Arista EOS
 3. The username/password combo
 4. How to escalate privileges to get write access